-1) Vertical Tube: The first 'object' we discuss is a spiral tube, 190cm high with a 50cm diameter, coated with a strong nylon fabric [Fig. 2].
+Vertical Tube The first object we experimented with was a spiral tube, 190cm high with a 50cm diameter, coated with a strong nylon fabric [Fig. 2].
 The tube acted as a relatively stiff spring that, by default, stood upright on its own, however could be compressed to a height of only 30cm.